smjothen/ApolloESP32Application/docs/ota_and_bootloaders.md

 # OTA

 The OTA feature of the Apollo project provides the possibility to update the firmware in the devices.
 There are two primary design concerns:
 - We are running code on two different micro controllers.
-We need to update both, with appropriate preconditions, postconditions and synchronization of update stagebetween the to controllers.
+We need to update both, with appropriate preconditions, postconditions and synchronization of update stages between the to controllers.
 - Since the products are updated remotely we need a resilient system that does not brick the device, and makes sure future updates can be installed.

 This document details some of the design considerations for the system in its current state.
 A pre-implementation spec exists at https://zapzone.zaptec.com/display/AP/Apollo+software+Over-The-Air%28OTA%29+upgrade+procedure .
 While there is some overlap between these documents, this documents describes the implementation as built, with the limitations and design choices made during the implementation.